Using the what3words for Excel add-in

 Convert to 3 word address

 To convert coordinates into the corresponding 3 word address, simply input the latitude and longitude as separate values and include the 2 digit ISO code for the language

 Convert to coordinates

-To convert a 3 word address into the corresponding formats, simply input the 3 word address in the correct format (e.g. filled.count.soap) into this formula.
+To convert a 3 word address into the corresponding coordinates, simply input the 3 word address in the correct format (e.g. filled.count.soap) into this formula.

 Translate a 3 word address